BCH4Countries/OSBA/ReadMe.md

-# OSCA - Open-Source Crypto ATM
+# OSCA - Open-Source Bitcoin Cash ATM

-The Open-Source Crypto ATM, a Bitcoin ATM that someone with minimal electro-mechanical skill can build at home with parts from Amazon and hardware from Lowes.
-OSCA does not require you to disclose any personal information to use this ATM.
-The user inserts cash and the machine returns a cold wallet loaded with the desired amount of crypto-currency.
+The Open-Source Bitcoin Cash ATM, a Bitcoin Cash ATM that someone with minimal electro-mechanical skill can build at home with parts from Amazon and hardware from Lowes.
+OSBA does not require you to disclose any personal information to use this ATM.
+The user inserts cash and the machine returns a cold wallet loaded with the desired amount of Bitcoin Cash.

 *This project is still in beta and is in active development.*